kuldeepsharma1/cyber-honey-pot/UserManual.md

 #### Deploy Modbus PLC Emulator VM

+**Step 1: Setup the program**

-**Step1 Setup Program**: Follow the program setup section to install the libs then create a folder `plcEmulator/src` and copy `lib` , `honeypotLogClient` `modbusPlcEmulator` in it .
+- Follow the program setup instructions to install the required libraries.

-**Step2 Deploy the log archive client program**

-For the log archive agent program, rename the `src/honeypotLogClient/AgentConfig_template.txt` to `src/honeypotLogClient/AgentConfig.txt`  , add the PLC ID, IP address, log server IP, log folder name in the AgentConfig.txt as shown below :
+- Create a directory structure: `plcEmulator/src`.
+- Copy the following modules into the `src` folder: `lib`, `honeypotLogClient`, and `modbusPlcEmulator`.

+**Step 2: Configure and Deploy the Log Archive Client Program**

+- Rename the file `src/honeypotLogClient/AgentConfig_template.txt` to `src/honeypotLogClient/AgentConfig.txt`.
+- Edit the `AgentConfig.txt` file and configure the following parameters:  `PLC ID`, `IP address`, `Log server IP`, `Log folder name` as shown below:

 ```
 #-----------------------------------------------------------------------------